A Guide To Growing Plumeria from Seeds

 There are many proven methods to growing plumeria from seed and you should examine to see if any could help you develop a method that works for you.
 This is only a guide and should be adjusted to your seed growing environment.

 When I have a batch of seeds, I examine what I did in the past and determine if I can make any improvement.
-The following is my detailed plan for growing plumeria from seed in 2018.
+The following is my detailed plan for growing plumeria from seed.
 This plan covers from germination until they first produce blooms.

 Please keep in mind your growing environment and the differences from South Florida Zone 10B.
 The start of your plan should correspond to when you are past the threat of a frost or freeze.
 You should also make plans to protect your plumeria from cold weather, just in case you have a late freeze or frost.